Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 As the concept of neurodiversity-affirming models continues to gain traction, now is an opportune time to implement these principles in the classroom.

-Support Executive Functioning: Executive functioning encompasses mental processes like planning, organization, emotional control, and self-control that help you plan out and carry out a goal.
-Consider involving executive functioning coaches to provide support, or employ body doubling—an approach where a peer offers accountability and motivation for tasks.
+Executive functioning encompasses mental processes like planning, organization, emotional control, and self-control that help you plan out and carry out a goal.

 A quiet workplace to limit distractions